aloksethi/website_content/content/post/matlab.md

 s21 = 20*log10(abs(squeeze(sobj.Parameters(2,1,:))));
 ```

-Importing data from excel files
+Importing data from excel files (Method 1, using `readtable`)
+good way if the table is nicely laid out in excel
 ```
 % excel file has different sheets named, 'ant', 'mmwbus', 'mmwbusinterchip'.
 Each sheet has a header too.
 % the structure will have memebers as name of those headers.